mampfes/ha_bayernluefter/README.md

 If you like this component, please give it a star on [github](https://github.com/mampfes/ha_bayernluefter).

+This integration requires at least revision firmware revision WS32234601 (which supports JSON export).

 ## Installation

 1. Ensure that [HACS](https://hacs.xyz) is installed.